mleong245/calculator-dsl/README.md

 calculator-dsl
 ==============

-A calculator DSL in Ruby
+A calculator DSL written in Ruby.
+Run

+'''
+	rspec calculator_spec.rb to test the implemented functions.
+'''